Marijuana Attorney in Madison (Possession, Intent to Distribute, and more severe charges)

 Cannabis Possession, Cultivation and Intent Penalties in Wisconsin

 Whether you get busted for cannabis possession in Dane County or anywhere else in Wisconsin, you are facing severe penalties that will affect your life in much the same way as a DUI.
 This is why the first thing you should do after your arrest is call a competent law firm that knows how to get your charges reduced.
 Did you know your first charge is a misdemeanor?
 Grieve Law does, and we're here to help.

 Penalties for cannabis possession vary depending on how many times you’ve been caught with the drug, and your past criminal convictions.

 |Any amount (first offense)||Misdemeanor||6 months||$1,000|

 |Any amount (subsequent offense)||Felony||3.5 years||$10,000|

-If you are caught in possession of cannabis and the police have determined that your intention is or was to sell it or distribute it; then you are looking at much steeper penalties, then just possession.
+If you are caught in possession of cannabis and the police have determined that your intention was to sell it or distribute it, then you are looking at much steeper penalties than just possession.

-Oftentimes based on the amount of illicit drugs you are caught with at the time of your arrest the police will ticket you for possession with intent.
-The Madison cannabis law attorneys can help you get your intent charges reduced or dropped; which is why it’s important to call us first so we can start building a case to aid you in your defense.
+Based on the amount of illicit drugs you are caught with at the time of your arrest the police will ticket you for possession with intent.
+Our Madison cannabis law attorneys can help you get your intent charges reduced or dropped, but it’s important to call us as soon as possible so we can start building a case for your defense.

 Penalties for intent to distribute are based on the amount of marijuana you were caught in possession of.